metamorph-inc/openmeta-mms/docs/domains/otherdomains.rst

    is ignored.
 -  *Definition*: not used by the generator
 -  *DefinitionNotes*: not used by the generator
--  *Directionality*: wether the port is input, output or bi-directional.
+-  *Directionality*: whether the port is input, output or bi-directional.
-   In connectors or places, where the directionality can/should be inferred, use *not\_applicable*.
+   In connectors (or places where the directionality can/should be inferred) use *not\_applicable*.
 -  *InstanceNotes*: not used by the generator
 -  *Function*: this provides some hint for the code generator, marking special *clock* and *reset* ports for streamlined testbench generation

-Note, that SystemC port can be agregated in ``Connector`` objects along with other port/interface objects of various design aspects.
+Note, that SystemC port can be aggregated in ``Connector`` objects along with other port/interface objects of various design aspects.
 This is indeed the preferred way to expose ports from the component model.

 SystemC Model Library
 ~~~~~~~~~~~~~~~~~~~~~

-The current code generators require that all SystemC models are built
+The current code generators require that all SystemC models be built
 and linked in the *TonkaSCLib* static library.
 This can be done, but
 adding the models to the SystemC solution.
 The infrastructure also
 provides a compiled version of the standard *SystemC Library* (current